HWDance/DeconfoundingFlowMatching/README.md

 - image outcomes use a U-Net velocity.

-Likewise, there is **one conditional outcome nuisance implementation** for \(P(Y\mid X,A)\): an MLP for vector outcomes and a covariate-conditioned U-Net for images.
+Likewise, there is **one conditional outcome nuisance implementation** for \(P(Y\mid X,A)\): an MLP for vector outcomes and a covariate-conditioned U-Net for images. -->

 See [`docs/IMPLEMENTATION_NOTES.md`](docs/IMPLEMENTATION_NOTES.md) for the exact mapping from the research source and the verification performed during the refactor.

 ## Status and scope

-This is an **alpha research release**.
+This repo is still in **beta mode**.
 The high-level API currently supports:

 - binary treatment `A in {0, 1}`;
 - vector/tabular covariates `X`;